 The activateSubPlan operation is used to request that the service provider activates the referenced SubPlans and enables the execution of ActivityInstances that are contained in activated Plans and allocated to activated SubPlans.

-NOTE
+NOTES

 It is implementation dependent whether SubPlans are initially ACTIVATED and therefore do not require activation unless previously deactivated.